Employing Trust: Salisbury NHS Foundation Trust

 Main Educational Opportunities:

-Academic trainees will meet with their academic supervisor during their F1 year to discuss the educational development opportunities available to them and will select a project/area in which to conduct his/her academic education training placement.
+Specialised trainees will meet with their Medical Education placement supervisor during their F1 year to discuss the educational development opportunities available to them and will select a project/area in which to conduct their Medical Education training placement.

-Attendance at monthly multi-disciplinary Education Development Meetings for Education Faculty in Salisbury to provide an overview of local challenges and developments related to clinical education generally.
+Attendance at multi-disciplinary Education Development &/or Simulation Team Meetings for Education Faculty in Salisbury to provide an overview of local challenges and developments.

 Opportunities to participate in a range of different learning and teaching events at undergraduate and postgraduate level, for training doctors and allied health professionals.

-Depending on selected education-related project/area, there will be opportunities for attending meetings and joint working with local Clinical Education and Simulation Faculty, Wessex Foundation School or Southampton Medical School.
+Depending on selected education-related project/area, there will be opportunities for attending meetings and joint working with colleagues from local Clinical Education and Simulation Faculty, Wessex Foundation School or Southampton Medical School.
+It is anticipated that the post holder will primarily work on projects designed to improve education and training for those on clinical placements or working within Salisbury NHS Foundation Trust.

 Education Development experience: